Cambridge Editorial Policies

 Publication Ethics and Standards for Editors / Authors

-Publication Ethics: The JAABC Journals is committed to upholding the highest standards of journal publication and conference presentation ethics.
-The JAABC journals, its editors, and members of all editorial teams are committed to objective and double-blind peer reviews of submitted manuscripts for journal publication and conference presentation.
+Publication Ethics: The Journals, BRJ and AABJ, are committed to upholding the highest standards of journal publication and conference presentation ethics.
+The journals, its editors, and members of all editorial teams are committed to objective and double-blind peer reviews of submitted manuscripts for journal publication and conference presentation.

 The text above was copied from: http://publicationethics.org/files/International%20standard_editors_for%20website_11_Nov_2011%20%281%29.pdf